iconify/iconify-figma/README.md

 Icon set page now has:

 -   Advanced license details: attribution, commercial use.
--   You can add icon set to favorite icon sets list to quickly access it.
 -   Scrolling for icons.
 No more pagination (though it is available if you prefer to click pages).
 -   You can select multiple icons.
 To enable multi-select, click "Select multiple icons" box.
+-   Quick import for icons.
+Click menu (3 dots icon) button for any icon, you'll see buttons to quickly import it.
+Drag/drop is also supported, so you can use whatever you prefer.

 ![Iconify for Figma - multi-select](https://iconify.github.io/iconify-figma/samples/multi-select.png)